A lot of people do not know what they have to do once they have a grant of Probate. This fact sheet provides information which may be of assistance.

 As the executor of the estate am I entitled to be paid for the time I spend in administering the estate of the deceased?

 Unless the will-maker has stated in the Will that the executor is to be paid, the executor — unless the executor is a lawyer — cannot invoice the estate for the time spent administering the estate.
 Note that you will be reimbursed for any expenses you have incurred.
-For example, you will be reimbursed for paying the filing fees you pay when filing the application for a grant of Probate.
+For example, you will be reimbursed the filing fees you pay when filing the application for a grant of Probate.

 If the will-maker has not made any provision for the executor to be paid, but all the beneficiaries of the estate agree, the executor can be paid for their time and effort in administering the estate.